jay-johnson/deploy-to-kubernetes/docs/source/multi-host-with-dns.rst

     # MAC address:  08:00:27:21:80:29
     192.168.0.103   m3 master3 master3.example.com splunk.example.com

 Allocate VM Resources
 =====================

 #.
-Each vm should have at least 70 GB hard drive space.
+Each vm should have at least 70 GB hard drive space

 #.
-Each vm should have at least 2 CPU cores and 4 GB memory.
+Each vm should have at least 2 CPU cores and 4 GB memory

 #.
 Each vm should have a bridge network adapter that is routeable

 #.
-Take note of each vm's bridge network adapter's MAC address (this will help finding the vm's IP address in a router's web app or using network detection tools).
+Take note of each vm's bridge network adapter's MAC address (this will help finding the vm's IP address in a router's web app or using network detection tools)

 Install Ubuntu 18.04
 ====================

-Install Ubuntu 18.04 on each vm and here is the `Ubuntu download page <https://www.ubuntu.com/download/desktop>`__
+Install Ubuntu 18.04 on each vm and `here is the Ubuntu download page <https://www.ubuntu.com/download/desktop>`__

 Install Kubernetes
 ==================